burtlo/vault-action-exampleapp/README.md

 # Exampleapp in Ruby

-Now with GitHub action builder
+Now with GitHub action builder.

 ## Local Development